priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 ## Create an Azure instance using Terraform
 For Azure Arm based instance deployment, the Terraform configuration is broken into four files: `providers.tf`, `variables.tf`, `main.tf`, and `outputs.tf`.

-Add the following code in `providers.tf` file to configure Terraform to communicate with Azure:
+Add the following code in `providers.tf` file to configure Terraform to communicate with Azure.

 ```console
 terraform {